percona/pbm-docs/docs/features/physical.md

 *  Percona Server for MongoDB starting from versions 4.2.15-16, 4.4.6-8, 5.0 and higher.
 * WiredTiger is used as the storage engine in Percona Server for MongoDB, since physical backups heavily rely on the WiredTiger [`$backupCursor` :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/6.0/backup-cursor.html) functionality.

+!!! warning

+    During the period the backup cursor is open, database checkpoints can be created, but no checkpoints can be deleted.
+This may result in significant file growth.

 !!! admonition "See also"

     Percona Blog